 As a result, the number of infrastructure funds has quadrupled over the last 10 years.
 Market research from Preqin reports 47 infrastructure funds in the market in January 2007 compared to 179 in January 2016.
 Preqin data also show that the average allocation to infrastructure from investors increased from 2,5% in 2010 to 3% in 2015, while the top 100 largest infrastructure investors increased their allocations from 5,9% to 6,4%.

 This increase in allocation is accompanied by significant changes in investment strategy.
 Larger pension funds, insurance companies and sovereign wealth funds shifted from funds to direct investments.
 This strategy gives these investors more control and potentially reduces fees.

-GRESB and a group of institutional investor members are working to fill this gap with new tools to assess, score, and benchmark ESG performance for infrastructure investments.
-The inaugural GRESB Infrastructure Assessment will open for participation on April 1, 2016.
+GRESB and a group of institutional investor members are working to fill this gap with tools to assess, score, and benchmark ESG performance for infrastructure investments.
+See the GRESB Infrastructure Assessment here.